+$EME\ 710\quad Art\ in\ the\ Curriculum.\ (3)$

-EME 710 Art in the Curriculum.
-(3) A. Elements of the discipline, creativity, aesthetics, theory, philosophy and instructional facilities will be explored.
+A. Elements of the discipline, creativity, aesthetics, theory, philosophy and instructional facilities will be explored.
 Individual explorations of research and media.

 EME 751 Linguistics in the Curriculum.

-(3) A. Prerequisite: EME 445, 873 or ELE 871.
-Investigations of elements in the science of linguistics and their application to communication skills of students.
+(3) A. Investigations of elements in the science of linguistics and their application to communication skills of students.

 EME 786 Teaching of Health in P-8.
+(3)

-(3) A. Prerequisites: admission to teacher education and major in school health.
+A. Prerequisites: admission to teacher education and major in school health.
 Developmentally appropriate curriculum, materials, and methods for the health P-8 program.
-Minimum of twenty field/clinical hours.
+Minimum of twenty f eld/clinical hours.

 EME 796 Physical Education for Children and Youth.
 (3) A. Comprehensive review of techniques used in teaching physical education in the early elementary and middle grades.
-Emphasis placed on health, evaluation, fitness testing, rhythmical activities, game activities, tumbling and self-testing.
+Emphasis placed on health, evaluation, f trees testing, rhythmical activities, game activities, tumbling and self-testing.